 Exercise and Headaches

-Headaches that most frequently occur due to exercise or over-exertion include jogger's headache and orgasmic headache (sex headache).
-While these may occur in isolation, they are most common in patients who have an inherited susceptibility to migraine (one or both parents have migraines).
+Headaches that most frequently occur from exercise or overexertion include jogger's headache and orgasmic headache (sex headache).
+While these may occur on their own, they are most common in patients who have an inherited susceptibility to migraine (one or both parents have migraines).

-It has been found that most exertional headaches are benign and respond to usual headache therapy.
-Some are particularly responsive to indomethacin, an anti-inflammatory agent.
-However, exertional headaches should be evaluated to exclude other medical causes.
+It has been found that most exertional headaches are benign (not serious) and can be treated successfully with the usual headache therapy.
+Some headaches are particularly responsive to indomethacin, an anti-inflammatory drug.
+However, if you have exertional headaches, you should see the doctor so that he or she can rule out other medical causes.

 Can't find the health information you’re looking for?